mulesoft-labs/data-weave-rfc/text/0000-literal-types.md

 This type can be used inside a variable declaration, function type parameter, type declaration, pattern matching with types, allowing the user to not have to check if a value is contained in that finite set of allowed values because the type system would do that for them.
 # Documentation
 [documentation]: #documentation

-A literal type is a type that represents exactly one value, e.g. one specific string or number.

 The following literal types have been added to the type system:
 - String literal types